wp-plugins/rakeback-widget-from-fullraketilt/readme.txt

 == Changelog ==

+= 1.02 =
+* fixed the config screen because the currently configured show bonus option wasn't properly being displayed in the control.
+It worked fine in the plug in though but it was confusing.

 = 1.01 =
 * added minor change so that the vertical-align field is set to middle in case the template sets it otherwise